V.02.Res.07 Kaiwhakamana visits

 - Any complaint by a Kaiwhakamana is managed promptly.

-The prison director is responsible for the safety and security of the prison and of all persons in it.
-Kaiwhakamana are requested to respect this responsibility and to obey any instructions given to them by prison directors and staff at all times.
-The prison director has a statutory right to terminate / deny access to a Kaiwhakamana for failure to obey instructions.
+The general manager custodial is responsible for the safety and security of the prison and of all persons in it.
+Kaiwhakamana are requested to respect this responsibility and to obey any instructions given to them by general manager custodial and staff at all times.
+The general manager custodial has a statutory right to terminate / deny access to a Kaiwhakamana for failure to obey instructions.

 Glossary